alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/memory_considerations.md

 Although the guidance provided here is concerning the Arm® *Corstone™-300* system, it is fairly generic and is applicable for other platforms too.
-The Arm® *Corstone™-300* is composed of both the Arm® *Cortex™-M55* and the Arm® *Ethos™-U55*.
+The Arm® *Corstone™-300* is composed of both the Arm® *Cortex™-M55* and the Arm® *Ethos™-U* NPU.
 The memory map for the Arm® *Cortex™-M55* core can be found in the [Appendix](./appendix.md).

-The Arm® *Ethos™-U55* NPU interacts with the system through two AXI interfaces.
+The Arm® *Ethos™-U* NPU interacts with the system through two AXI interfaces.
 The first one, is envisaged to be the higher-bandwidth, lower-latency, interface.
 In a typical system, this is wired to an SRAM as it is required to service frequent Read and Write traffic.

 The second interface is expected to have a higher-latency, lower-bandwidth characteristic, and is typically wired to a flash device servicing read-only traffic.
-In this configuration, the Arm® *Cortex™-M55* CPU and Arm® *Ethos™-U55* NPU read the contents of the neural network model, or the `.tflite` file, from the flash memory region.
-With the Arm® *Ethos™-U55* requesting these read transactions over its second AXI bus.
+In this configuration, the Arm® *Cortex™-M55* CPU and Arm® *Ethos™-U* NPU read the contents of the neural network model, or the `.tflite` file, from the flash memory region.
+With the Arm® *Ethos™-U* NPU requesting these read transactions over its second AXI bus.

 The input and output tensors, along with any intermediate computation buffers, are placed on SRAM.
-Therefore, both the Arm® *Cortex™-M55* CPU and Arm® *Ethos™-U55* NPU would be reading, or writing, to this region when running an inference.
+Therefore, both the Arm® *Cortex™-M55* CPU and Arm® *Ethos™-U* NPU would be reading, or writing, to this region when running an inference.
-The Arm® *Ethos™-U55* NPU requests these Read and Write transactions over the first AXI bus.
+The Arm® *Ethos™-U* NPU requests these Read and Write transactions over the first AXI bus.

 ## Understanding memory usage from Vela output